hyli-org/hyliquid/README.md

 This trifecta is typically a compromise on other stacks.
 Hyli’s architecture lets us keep all three without bolting on custom infra.

+## End-to-End Flow

+1. **User action** – A trader submits an authenticated request via the frontend.
+Headers include `x-identity`, `x-public-key`, and `x-signature`, which `AuthHeaders::from_headers` validates before processing.
+2. **Fast path execution** – The corresponding handler in `server/src/app.rs` locks the in-memory orderbook state, applies the action (deposit/order/cancel/withdraw), emits events, and updates the state snapshot.
+3. **Persistence + job enqueue** – The handler writes a `BlobTransaction` plus `OrderbookProverRequest` to Postgres.
+This captures the full replay context (events, nonce, user info, private input).
+4. **Block detection** – `OrderbookProverModule` listens to Hyli blocks, filters transactions that reference the orderbook’s lane, and batches the associated pending jobs.
+5. **Proof generation** – For each pending job, the prover rehydrates the full `FullState`, derives commitment metadata, and calls `ClientSdkProver::prove`, which executes the SP1 zkVM.
+6. **Submission + cleanup** – Once the proof returns, the module builds a `ProofTransaction` and sends it via `node_client.send_tx_proof`.
+Settled transactions are removed from the queue.
+7. **Read APIs + UI updates** – The frontend polls `server-api/` to show the latest depth chart, fills, and balances—the same data the prover replays—so UX stays in sync with provable state.

 ## Developer Experience

 - **Single source of truth** – The contract logic (`orderbook` crate) is imported directly by both the server and the prover, so there is zero mismatch between “simulated” and “proved” behavior.